Envek/rubyworld-keep-it-ruby/slides.md

 What if we could _just_ generate thumbnails on the fly?

 <!--
 But to be honest, even if we got used to this approach, it is not the only one.
+Do things have to be this way?
+NO!!!
 What if we could just generate thumbnails on the fly?
 -->

 ---